deep-stack/ts-nitro/README.md

 ### Setup

-* Clone `ts-nitro` repo in a separate directory which will be used for running the client in browser environment
+* Clone `ts-nitro` repo in a separate directory which will be used for running the node in browser environment

-* In the first repo follow steps from [server readme setup](./packages/server/README.md#setup) for NodeJS environment client
+* In the first repo follow steps from [server readme setup](./packages/server/README.md#setup) for NodeJS environment node

 * In second repo follow these steps: